Kollur is a tiny village in the Kundapur Taluk of Karnataka that is a special destination for pilgrims from all over the country.

-Some Snippets From Its History - Tourist places in Kollur
+Some Snippets From Its History - Tourist Places In Kollur

 This Jyotirlinga has a Swarnarekha or golden line running across it, dividing it into two uneven halves.
-The smaller part is said to represent the conscious power personified in the trinity of Brahma, Vishnu and Shiva and the larger half symbolizes the creative female forces, Saraswathi, Parvati and Lakshmi.
+The smaller part is said to represent the conscious power personified in the trinity of Brahma, Vishnu and Shiva and the larger half symbolises the creative female forces, Saraswathi, Parvati and Lakshmi.